choiwb/Cyber_Security_XAI_GAI_web_service/README.md

 - WAF & WEB LOG (APACHE or NGINX or IIS) Parsing
 - Docker application

-- TO DO 3: BERT based Tokenizer R&D (NOT AutoTokenizer & BertTokenizer)
+- TO DO: BERT based Tokenizer R&D (NOT AutoTokenizer & BertTokenizer)